 I was hesitant when he asked about this stuff when I placed the bowl in front of him, but after his second helping, he had nothing but good things to say, and a request to include this in our dinner rotation.

 The perfectly steamed veggies, the caramelized onions, the naturally salted apple cider-ham broth (that’s mostly absorbed by the potatoes, but there’s just the right amount to spoon into the bowl to slurp up after.)

 This stew is proof that it truly makes everything better.
 And it may just stop the world long enough to take a long breath before diving back into life headfirst.

-- 6 kielbasa or other pork sausage links, cut into 1-2 inch pieces
+- 14 ounces kielbasa or smoked sausage cut into 1/2-inch pieces

 - 1 bay leaf